-Higher English Carol Ann DuffyWatch
+Higher English Carol Ann DuffyWatch this thread

 How does the author, Carol Ann Duffy, fit in here?
 Does she identify with Anne, or is she completely distant from the poem's emotion?

 So - as I see it - it is the character of Anne Hathaway as described in the poem that is important: rather than seeking for hints of the poet Carol Ann Duffy within the poem.

 Anne Hathaway is the first of three sonnets in the volume “The World’s Wife.”
 It is preceded by “Delilah” and proceeded by “Queen Kong.”
 It is an interesting sandwiching of the poems.
 In contrast with the traditional story of Delilah, this “Delilah” does not cut Samson’s hair in order to remove his strength, she does it to allow him to get in touch of his feminine side.
 Also, she does so because Samson has told her that he wants to be kind and gentle.
 “Queen Kong” inverts the story of King Kong.
 In this poem man is nervous and dreamy and by contrast it is “Queen Kong” who is strong, determined and passionate.

 Feminism is one of the theme of this volume of poems.
 Michelis A., Rowland believes that Carol Ann Duffy suggests that the “genders and the sexes is not one defined by a hierarchical structure of power, resulting in the impression that men are always oppressors with women as their helpless victims.”
 This is certainly the subject matter of “Anne Hathaway.”
 There is no power struggle in this relationship, instead we see a deep and powerful sexual and loving relationship between two equals.
 It is possible that society may well see within the relationship a “hierarchical structure of power” but that is not how Anne and William Shakespeare see their relationship.